Police say suspected rebels fatally shot 3 men in Kashmir

 - At Nike, revolt led by women leads to exodus of male executives

-Police officer Imtiyaz Husain says they were investigating the motive behind the killings but blamed the militant group Lashkar-e-Taiba for the shootings.
+Police officer Imtiyaz Husain said they were investigating the motive behind the killings but blamed the militant group Lashkar-e-Taiba for the shootings.

+Kashmiris make no secret of their fury at killings by government forces, which regularly trigger bloody protests and demands for “azadi” — freedom — from Indian rule.
+But the reactions are far more complicated, tangled in fear and loyalty, when residents accused of being informers are targeted.
+Most Kashmiris support, at least in general terms, the rebels’ goals.

+Anti-India sentiment runs deep in Kashmir, which in recent years has seen renewed rebel attacks and repeated public protests against Indian rule.

 Nuclear-armed India and Pakistan each administer part of Kashmir, but both claim it in its entirety.